riverrun/cheesemaker/README.md

 A simple image viewer using Python 3 and Gtk 3.

 At the moment, Cheesemaker supports zoom, fullscreen, rotating and flipping images, automatic orientation, displaying the images in grayscale, and resizing the image when the window is resized.
+You can also open, and view images in, multiple windows.

 There is no menubar or toolbar, but you can access the menu by right-clicking on the window.
 There are also keyboard shortcuts for most actions.